Predelnik/DSpellCheck/README.md

 v1.1.2
 * Fix crash on exit when aspell isn't presented.
 * Fix some encoding problems.
-* Fix words added to Hunspell to be being able to be suggested .
+* Fix words added to Hunspell to be being able to be suggested.

+v1.1.3
+* Fix autospellcheck option not being saved correctly.
+* Fix some minor bugs.